fbpx Skip to Content

 They are also more susceptible to fungi and diseases.
 This condition is called root rot.

-To rescue your plant from over-watering and possible root rot, you need to make sure that the water in the pot can drain away easily.
+To rescue your plant from over-watering and possible root rot, you need to ensure that the pot’s water can drain away easily.

 You can try to poke holes in the soil with a stick, to introduce some gaps through which the water can move.
 An even more effective remedy will be to re-pot your Philodendron Birkin.

 Remove the whole philodendron Birkin plant from the pot.
-Gently remove the muddy, very damp soil from around the plant’s roots.
+Gently remove the muddy, damp soil around the plant’s roots.

-Put the plant aside and make sure you empty the pot completely.
-If the pot only has one draining hole, perhaps you should change it to a pot with a few holes.
+Put the plant aside and make sure you empty the pot.
+If the pot only has one draining hole, perhaps you should change it to one with a few holes.

 Add more drainage holes to the pot or the container of your Philodendron Birkin to avoid pooling of the water